Young girl buries her eyes with special eye drops

 Can-C may be required on a regular basis to help maintain the eye’s natural anti-oxidant defences and therefore help to prevent a re-appearance of senile cataract and other eye degenerative disorders.
 As a preventative measure, 2-drops into each eye once a day with frequent breaks may be a suitable on-going regime.

 As usual with most treatments, the earlier one starts the better the results that can be expected.
 In the clinical trials, persons who had cataracts less than 7-years have the fastest and greatest results.
 Persons with cataract from 7-15 years still have good results.
-Only persons who had maintained cataracts for more than

 Expert Opinion